Harsha-som/Computer-Science-Projects/README.md

 # Computer-Science-Projects
-A compilation of past computer science projects for the Course CS251 at Colby College Please connect through github for any inquiries
+A compilation of past computer science projects courses at Colby College.
+Please connect through github for any inquiries